 Rainscreens are great and really help to improve the entire way that the different stucco systems work and some people wonder if weep screed is even needed, since the rainscreen is more efficient at handling interior moisture.

 Why would I need a piece of metal at the bottom of the wall that wicks moisture out?
 Let's take a look at the details to find the answer.

 Do I Need Weep Screed If I Am Using A Rainscreen?

 The answer is yes, weep screed still needs to be installed at the bottom of the walls even when a rainscreen is being used.
 It is still a required part of the stucco system, as a whole and building codes still require it.

 The answer is no, a rainscreen will not replace weep screed because it does not function the same way or do the same thing.

 A rainscreen just provides an air gap behind the stucco to allow the system to dry out if any moisture gets trapped behind it.

-The weep screed allows excess moisture within the wall to weep out of the holes that run along the bottom of it (weep) with the added benefit of providing a depth gauge (screed) for the layers of material as well.
+The weep screed allows excess moisture within the wall to weep out of the holes that run along the bottom of it (weep) and also allows air flow in the wall, via those same holes, with the added benefit of providing a depth gauge (screed) for the layers of material as well.